sirpooya/chrome-hyperlink-powerups/README.md

 - If links still open in new tabs, try refreshing the page
 - Check the browser console for any error messages
 - Ensure the extension is enabled in `chrome://extensions/`
-- Verify that the manifest.json paths are correct for your setup
+- Verify that all files are in the correct locations

 ## Permissions